mihaelpuljak/one-click-hugo-cms/site/content/_index.md

   heading: Why RevisumXR?
   text: >-
-    RevisumXR is the disruptive mixed reality platform for rapid production of innovative product, retail estate, training, tourist and museums showcases.
+    RevisumXR is the disruptive mixed reality platform for rapid production of innovative showcases - such as product, retail estate, training, tourist and museums showcases.
 intro:
   heading: 'Use cases '
   text: >-
-    are some of the features that should serve common goal - help you doing your business
+    Cut the costs of training your workforce.
+Cut the travel costs of retail estate agents.
+Make education materials in an immersive and efficient way.
+    Create new type of interactive and immersive museums - where each visitor can chose museum setup even before entering physical space.
 products:
   - image: /img/calibration.jpg
     text: >-